Search : in

 Try connecting an external monitor to the VGA port you'll find on one of the sides.
 You might also have to activate it by pressing some Fn button.
 I can't be more precise, since I certainly do not use Dell.

-Heres what i think it is try your video card no video means bad video card
+heres what I think it is try your video card no video means bad video card

 My Dell 400 Latitude just shut off without real warning yesterday.
 I thought it was overheating, but there are no signs of life.
 No fan blowing.
 No LCD screen or back light.
 Do I have a completely different disaster than is being discussed here?